robotology/icub-tests/README.md

 ## Installing RTF

-* If you have not installed RTF, Please see http://robotology.github.io/robot-testing/index.html.
+If you have not installed RTF, Please see http://robotology.github.io/robot-testing/index.html .
+Note that `icub-tests` use the YARP support in RTF, so please check that RTF is compiled with the `ENABLE_YARP` CMake option setted to ON.

 ## Building tests